 Japanese-influenced cafe with a cute shop selling yoga trinkets.
 Several vegan items you won’t find elsewhere such as tempeh salad, ramen noodles, quinoa bowl, and gyoza.
 There’s also an extensive juice and smoothie menu (they offer a juice cleanse too, which excites me!) and all the desserts are vegan and gluten-free (or GURTEN-free, as it says on the menu, lol).
 Pretty pricey even for western-island standards ($8 for a green juice!)

 This restaurant hasn’t always been open when I visited in the past, but it was this time around, so yay!
 Formerly EFE Natural Macrobiotic Kitchen, this restaurant is now called Akasha.
 This was my favourite restaurant in Koh Phangan when I visited the first time.
 Super healthy, clean, mostly organic simple food; red rice, lots of steamed veggies, very little seasoning (in a good way) a good selection of beans and legumes, macro bowls, soups and sandwiches (amazing bread!).They cold press their own sunflower and coconut oils and have a great selection of packaged spices, teas, seeds, homemade snacks and natural health products for sale.

 Homemade, organic, cruelty-free, plant-based, gluten-free, vegan, delicious, and tragically overpriced.
+Karma Cafe is another great vegan Koh Phangan food joint to try out.
 I had the Malibu sushi made with organic quinoa, beet root and raw veggies drizzled with tahini wasabi and fermented ginger, sparkling coconut lime elixir and funky monkey banana split.
 It was tiny, but it was delicious.
 It’s a lovely place, if you can afford it.